top of page

 There are a number of fundamental issues with our current system of law.
 Most of these derive from a very basic assumption that is built into the foundation of all of our law, an assumption we believe is fundamentally incorrect, and as a result, damaging to the practice of law.
 This assumption is conflict of interest.
 Most of our law, and much of the way we live our life, assumes conflict of interest, that two or more parties will most likely have interests which are different and are therefore in conflict with each other.
 We believe the opposite is always true, there is never fundamental conflict of interest, instead there is always common interest.

-The first effect of the assumption of conflict of interest is that each party will appoint their own solicitor, instead of one solicitor to represent both parties.
+The assumption of conflict of interest dominates the way we practice law, such as in the processes of negotiating contracts, and resolving disputes, (which encompass the majority of law practice), these processes proceed in the same way as follows: The first effect of the assumption is that each party will appoint their own solicitor, instead of one solicitor to represent both parties.
 Let's call the parties b and c, and their solicitors B and C respectively. b will instruct B and tell them what they want, c will instruct C and tell them what they want.
-One of B and C will then make the first move and send a communication, which is usually a letter. lets say B writes to C. Lets analyse the what happens at this point.
+One of B and C will then make the first move and send a communication, which is usually a letter, lets say B writes to C. Let us analyse what happens at this point.
 The assumption is conflict of interest, so the first letter B writes is not necessary a letter proposing a final solution, because B is anticipating that C will want to manipulate things in their favour.
-B therefore writes their letter with a proposal that favours b, trying to get the best deal for b, and assuming that there is going to be negotiation before reaching agreement.
+B therefore writes their letter with a proposal that favours b, trying to get the best deal for b, and assuming that there is going to be negotiation before reaching agreement, as B knows that C will try and negotiate better terms for c.
 The extraordinary thing is that B and C, probably know almost exactly where agreement will be found, even before the first letter is sent, as they would have carried out these negotiations many times before, and will know the law.
 But as explained neither B or C will open with the proposal of a final solution, they will propose terms that favour their client because conflict of interest is assumed.
-The sending of the first letter by B, which is designed to be biased, is likely to be detrimental compared with a letter that proposes a final solution.
-C and c will be irritated by it as they will rightly feel it is not reasonable (even though they would have done the same thing if they wrote the first letter), this irritation maybe subconscious or conscious, but in either case it is detrimental to the process of reaching agreement.
+The sending of the first letter by B, is likely to be detrimental to the negotiating process, as it is designed to be biased, (whereas a letter that proposes a fair final solution would be best to reach a conclusion).
+C and c will be irritated by it to some degree as they will rightly feel it is not reasonable (even though they would have done the same thing if they wrote the first letter), this irritation maybe subconscious or conscious, but in either case it is detrimental to the process of reaching agreement.

 Letters from solicitors cost money, lots of it, as most solicitors charge a minimum of £300/hour in Britain.
 It is unlikely that the first letter would cost less than £500 even in the simplest possible of cases, it can be far more than this and run into thousands, or even tens of thousands if considerable research has to be done before sending the letter.
 C will then have to make a response, the cycle will repeat, and most likely another biased letter will be sent that does not propose a final solution.
 These letters will bounce back and forth, costing b and c large sums of money, stress, and time, and I feel it is fair to describe this standard procedure in law as legal warfare, as both parties assume they are in conflict with each other and have to fight it out through their solicitors.
-The standard process, as already described, causes irritation and stress, and it therefore reduces the chance of finding an amicable solution.
-The bouncing back and forth of letters can result in agreement if everything goes well, but there is increased chance of disagreement, and the parties either giving up and walking away, or escalating things to a court case.
-Nearly all of this legal activity is avoidable waste, and can therefore be avoided, saving large sums of money and stress for all parties, see our Value Adding Work Policy.
+If the legal profession is not comfortable with the description of this as legal warfare then it would also have to abandon it's belief in conflict of interest, as conflict causes war.

-If things do escalate to a court case, everything ramps up to a whole new level.
-The relevant law has to be researched, and this involves many hours of solicitors and barristers wading through tens or hundreds of pages of Statutes.
-If this is not time consuming and confusing enough, they then have to research the huge body of case law, or common law; past judges rulings that are relevant to the case.
-It becomes almost impossible to carryout a court case without huge complexity, and cost.
 When solicitors do then present evidence to the judge (or jury) this evidence is designed to be biased in favour of the party who is paying the solicitor, it is not designed to be an unbiased, fair, and full representation of the truth.
 This is a necessity caused by setting up court hearings based on conflict of interest, and pitting two sides against each other.
 There is huge irony and contradiction in this because court hearings are supposed to reveal the truth, so that a just decision can be reached, yet they are constructed in such a way that this never happens.
 All the key participants act either for or against, no one has the role of presenting the unbiased truth.
 The result of all the legal complication, and biased presentation of evidence, is that the decisions of Judges and juries are notoriously unpredictable, as I have been advised by every solicitor I have asked on this subject.
 Our laws are far to complex and lengthy to be of any use in guiding people in their everyday life, they complicate legal procedures terribly, increase costs hugely, and render court rulings completely unpredictable.
 Our view is that Judges and juries effectively become overwhelmed and confused by the extreme volume of biased evidence, law, and case law, that is presented to them, in hearings that can go on for months, and as a result it becomes very difficult to make a simple, just, and sensible judgement.

 I personally experienced an insurance claim dispute that involved a sum of about half a £million for damage by fire to commercial property I own.
 The relevant facts and the evidence was pretty straight forward, it could have easily be written on a few sides of A4.
 However I was advised by my solicitor that it would cost a minimum of £100,000 to put the case through court, plus court fees, and in the worst case scenario if I lost, I could end up paying all the defendants legal fees, again a minimum of £100,000!
 I simply could not afford the financial risk, and emotionally I felt it was more than I could reasonably cope with, I had to walk away from my insurance claim, and I did not receive one penny.
 This is not exceptional at all, I would suggest it is more likely a norm.
 I think it is fair to say anyone who has been in these types of processes, such as divorce, disputes, contract negotiation, etc, will be well aware of the extreme stress, costs, and time even the simplest of legal processes can involve.